mhmddirany/Video-Transcription-Hebrew-ASR-Pipeline/README.md

 Each model transcribed the same chunks.

 Then the transcript of each model was compared with the reference subtitle transcript.

-The final score was calculated using WER and CER.

 ---